tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * Understanding volatility is also important to banks, as loan failures can occur in a cluster.
 Assets must exceed liabilities, so regulators and banks alike create forecast models for asset volatility.

 Explain that GARCH models volatility.
-Open the slideshow and summarize the key features of the ARMA model:
+Open the slideshow [[navigate to Section X]] and summarize the key features of the ARMA model:

 * An autoregressive component in which future values are predicted based on past values.
 In this model, values are a function of time.